 - Their body shapes are somewhat similar, they tend to not be large but are very agile and flexible.
 They seems strong because they can sprout extra limbs and double up muscles.

 - They hunt entire towns by posing as visitors.
 Very good at both hiding and defending themselves, they don't run and if confronted will just fight it out.
+The disguise is just a game it seems.
 Not sure if this is a good choice going forward; may not work on bigger settlements.

 - They mostly use knives.
 Everyone gets a mask, wearing isn't strict but you should have it on hand.
 The mask seems to be to help the kids distinguish between samey looking adults.